outpaddling/Coding-Standards/README.md

     #endif
     ```

+2. Avoid *nixisms

-2. Avoid *nixisms: Look for portable implementations rather than lace
+    Look for portable implementations rather than lace
     the code with #ifdefs for specific platforms.
 The first solution you
     come up with when coding on BSD, Linux, or Mac may not be portable.
 Don't
     get attached to it.
 If it doesn't work on other platforms, look for a more
     portable solution before adding #ifdefs to your code.
 Then you'll have a
     permanent solution rather than more work down the road to support other new
     platforms.

+    Examples:

+    1. Assuming "sh" is "bash" is a common mistake that will not work
+    on Debian or BSD, which use Almquist shell derivatives rather than
+    bash.

+    2. Parsing files in /proc is not portable.  /proc is deprecated on
+    FreeBSD and the files use different formats on different systems.

+    3. Don't require Linux-only features such as cgroups.
+Using them is
+    fine, but make them optional.

-3. If there is a good reason to write platform-dependent code (e.g. to
+3. If there is a good reason to write hardware-specific code (e.g. to
-double program speed by using AVX instructions), keep a portable
+increase program speed by using AVX instructions), keep a portable
 implementation alongside the x86-optimized code.
 A sub-optimal solution
 for Power, ARM, and RISC-V is better than nothing.

-4. Before writing platform-specific code for speed, first see of the
+4. Before writing platform-specific code for speed, first see if the
 compiler's optimizer
 can optimize portable code.
 Modern compilers can generate SSE, AVX, Altivec,
 etc. instructions automatically using portable compiler flags like
 ```-march-native```.
 In some cases this may produce better results than
-hand-written assembly language.
+hand-written non-portable code.

 5. Code should build using STOCK tools on any currently supported *nix distribution.
 Users should not be required to install a newer compiler in order to build the code.
+This is a common problem for RHEL-based platforms, which use older tools than the bleeding-edge distributions many developers use.
+It may be tempting to use the latest C++ features, but it's not worth the headaches it will cause if users need to run your code on RHEL.

 ## Testing